 He looks so small in his bright new uniform with slightly too big shoes at the front of the bus with all the High School boys and girls.
 I can’t bear him being the youngest but then I can’t bear the idea of him being one of those big boys with hairy lips and husky voices, saying fuck all the time.

 I can’t watch him on that bus and I have to watch.
 I don’t want to know and I want to know everything.
 I have to let him grow up and try new things and figure it out for himself but it’s the hardest thing.
 Being a parent means your heart is constantly beaten up, like it’s just flapping about on the end of your elbow waiting to be bashed.

 Nobody puts that on the label when you bring the baby home.

 The only thing I’ve figured out is that you get nothing when you ask too many questions.
 Only the good stuff comes when he’s just being a boy and I’m just being a mum—usually the moment before I turn out the light, at night, when he tells me a worry.
 Or desire.
-Or how he freaked out when he missed the bus but he did make a new friend who also missed it.
+Or how he hated crying when he missed the bus but he did make a new friend, Sebastian.

 When he has no fear to be himself and tell me the stuff that hurts my heart twists some more but with so much love I think I might melt with the heat of it.

 We try to knock the sensitive and vulnerable sides out of our boys as if they never existed.
 We don’t mind them being angry or tough but not the dreaded scared or crying.
 We put our fear of it and what might happen on to them but really we should say, when you’re being yourself and open and honest, no matter what that is, you are totally awesome.